The political economies of school exclusion and their consequences

 We have established a Knowledge Exchange board comprising members from key agencies, voluntary and Third Sector organisations.
 We have worked closely with this group to ensure that the project is designed to maximise co-production and the potential routes for impact.
 The role of the KE board will be to: help establish links to policy and practice including legislative reform and government reviews; comment on the research and hold PolESE to account; direct it to other research and activity in the field; act as gatekeepers and facilitators to research participants; engage with and disseminate research findings to families and schools; and support dissemination through forming advisory groups in the four UK jurisdictions.
 We will also establish Young People's Research Advisory Groups (YPRAGs) in each of the four jurisdictions.
 The YPRAGs will be active partners in the research and involved in the co-design of various research methods.
 The project will contribute to debates about the effects of current exclusion policies and practices in the four UK jurisdictions.
 We will also ensure impact through: producing policy briefings; creating an audit toolkit on exclusion for schools in each jurisdiction; producing a guide to school exclusion for young people; launching the findings at a two-day conference; delivering teach-in sessions and seminars for government officials; providing early and mid-career researchers with training opportunities related to career development; presenting and publishing the findings; engaging with media; and maintaining a project website.

-Exploitation Route Policy interventions should focus on both prevention and mitigating its negative effects.
+Exploitation Route Policy interventions should focus on both measures aimed at the prevention of exclusion and mitigating its negative effects when it happens.
 Interventions aimed at re-integrating excluded individuals into education or vocational

 training could be key in reducing the risk of poor socio-economic outcomes and social exclusion.